Home Buying Tips From the Folks Who Fix Them

 Another of the most important home buying tips is to always get a home inspection.
 Many people think they’re saving a few hundred dollars – and they are, but they’ll be saving thousands if the inspection uncovers maintenance issues that will turn into larger problems if they aren’t addressed.
 This happens all the time.

 Catch the small issues before they grow and you won’t need some enormous, multi-week operation to repair them.
-You’ll just need to arrange a visit or two by your friendly neighbourhood handymen!
+You’ll just need to arrange a visit or two by your friendly neighborhood handymen!

 Stay Savvy, Toronto